lakrestofer/zet/docs/link-resolution.md

 ### Internal Links

-Links that successfully resolve to a node within the collection:
+Links that successfully resolve to a file within the collection:

 - Tracked in the link graph
 - Available for graph-based queries